bloominstituteoftechnology/Precourse/Lesson8-DOM/README.md

 ```
 ## Event Listeners

-An event lsitener is a function that fires when an event occurs.
+An event listener is a function that fires when an event occurs.
 Events can be anything from a click, to a mouse entering the content area, to an image download finishing.
 We will explore a few different events, but there are dozens we can choose from.

 ### Click